ChaoanLi/ChaoanLi/README.md

 🎓 Ph.D. in Industrial Engineering | Data Science & Statistics
 📍 Currently based in the U.S. | Looking for internship opportunities
-🧠 Passionate about statistical modeling, research, and open-source code
+🧠 Passionate about LLM, Web-3, and Quantitative Finance

 ---